Tips & Growing Intructions: Peonies

-Peony plants relish slightly acidic soils (pH 6.5 to 7.0) with good drainage.
-They tend to do well in both full and partial sun, becoming ideal candidates for borders, walkways, hedges and some of those unsightly, desperately in need for a facelift spots of the garden.
+Peonies tend to do well in both full and partial sun, becoming ideal candidates for borders, walkways, hedges and some of those unsightly, desperately in need for a facelift spots of the garden.
 Make sure your spot gets 6 hours of direct sunlight per day.
 For instance morning sun and afternoon shade.
 Or you may plant peonies in full sun.

-Peonies rarely require division and don't like root disturbance.
 You can enjoy your peony plants in the same spot for decades, but you can move or divide them if necessary.
-Digging up peonies is best done after the foliage begins to die back in fall or in early spring.
+Digging up peonies is best done in the fall after the foliage begins to die back in fall or in early spring.
 Lever the peony plant out of the ground with a fork or spade.
 Shake the plants gently to remove the soil from the roots.
 Locate the buds (eyes) on the roots and cut apart the clump with a sharp knife or sharp spade with each section containing two to five buds.
 When planting the divisions, the eyes of the root should be planted facing upward, no more than 0.5- 1" below the surface of the soil.

 For best results, peonies should be fed in spring, and again halfway through the growing season.
 Use a low nitrogen fertilizer (like our 5-10-5 Food for Bulbs and Perennials fertilizer).
 Do the first feeding when the stems are about 2 - 3" high.
 Peonies that are over fertilized often develop poorly and produce few blooms.
 A fertilizer with too much nitrogen is particularly harmful.
 Peonies require extra potassium (the 'P' in the fertilizer contents) for stem strength and disease resistance.